Egor6052/egor6052/README.md

 [![Header](https://github.com/Egor6052/egor6052/blob/NewSite/assets/2024-08-13_20-43-50.png)](https://github.com/Egor6052?tab=repositories)

 ## About me:
 Hi there 👋.
-I am a student at Odessa Polytechnic.
-I study programming and computer electronics.
+I am a student at Polytechnic, specializing in programming and computer electronics.

 ## Languages and Tools:
 I am studying and using: